 Once connected, CSTA telephony events flowing in both directions in 1pcc or 3pcc contexts.
 The level of traffic here is directly proportional to call activity initiated on PBX side from endpoints or external inbound calls or initiated from a Rainbow client in 3pcc mode.
-As such, this bandwidth is
+As such, this bandwidth is much lower than connection bursts, characterized as a function of the overall number of calls per second in busy hour rather than number of subscribers alone.

 Calls / second 2 5 8 10 12

-ВНСА 7200 18000 28800 36000 43200
+BHCA 7200 18000 28800 36000 43200

 Bandwidth kB/s 3.5 9 14.4 18 21.7